rberends/choco-excercise/README.md

 Here's a JSON list of paintings, and their artists.
 Unfortunately, the one making the list isn't very good at using a keyboard, and has made some mistakes writing the artist's names.

-Your goal is to find all paintings made by rembrandt and put them all in one list, which will be printed using console.log into the console.
+Your goal is to find all paintings made by Rembrandt and put them all in one list, which will be printed using console.log into the console.

 Some useful tips: